Christopher-Hayes/Christopher-Hayes/README.md

 <span style="display:block;height:1em"></span>

-PFP - A portrait generated with StableDiffusion AI.
-Try StableDiffusion out here: https://dreamstudio.ai
+PFP - A portrait generated with MidJourney AI.
+It's a /blend of a real photo of myself and a MJ creation I liked.